vukisic/Web2_Node_Js_Opt/README.md

    Built upon that same interface is the cluster module, which allows you to share sockets between processes to enable load balancing over your cores.

+## Event-loop
+Whenever we run a Node program, a thread is automatically created.
+This thread is the only place where our entire codebase is going to be executed.
+Inside of it, something called the event loop is generated.
+The role of this loop is to schedule which operations our only thread should be performing at any given point in time.

+For every loop iteration, we can distinguish the following phases:

+- `Phase 1`: Node looks at its inner collection of pending timers and checks which callback functions passed to setTimeout() and setInterval() are ready to be called in case of an expired timer.
+- `Phase 2`: Node looks at its inner collection of pending OS tasks and checks which callback functions are ready to be called.
+An example of this could be the completed retrieval of a file from our machine’s hard drive.
+- `Phase 3`: Node pauses its execution waiting for new events to occur.
+With new events, we include: a new timer completion, a new OS task completion, a new pending operation completion.
+- `Phase 4`: Node checks if any function related to pending timers related to the setImmediate() function are ready to be called.
+- `Phase 5`: Manage close events, used to clean the state of our application.

 ## Example of request handeling(PHP/ASP vs Node)
 Here is how `PHP or ASP` handles a file request: